An active learning method for solving competitive multi-agent decision-making and control problems: Learning problem

 Since our technical analysis will only require $\hat f_i(\cdot,\theta_i)$ to approximate $f_i(\cdot)$ \emph{locally} around a possible stationary action, for simplicity, we parameterize $\hat f_i(\cdot,\theta_i)$ as the affine mapping

 for a matrix of coefficients $\Lambda_i \in \R^{n_i \times (n_{-i}+1)}$ (in this case, $\theta_i$ is the vectorization of $\Lambda_i$, with $p_i=n_i(n_{-i}+1)$).
-In \S \ref{subsec:convergence} we will show that even such a simple surrogate mapping actually guarantees the external entity to succeed in its prediction task.
-The case involving a generic $\hat f_i(\cdot,\theta_i)$ will be discussed in \S \ref{subsec:generic_surrogate}.
+In \S \ref{subsec:convergence} we will show that adopting such simple surrogate mappings comes with no restrictions, in the sense that they actually guarantee the external entity to succeed in its prediction task.
+In addition, they bring significant simplifications in the procedure discussed in Algorithm~\ref{alg:learning_embedded_BR}, thus fully motivating their use.
+The case involving a generic $\hat f_i(\cdot,\theta_i)$, instead, will be discussed in \S \ref{subsec:generic_surrogate}.

 Finally, we remark that the conditions postulated in Standing Assumption~\ref{standing:standard} on the multi-agent interaction process are very general and, as a result, they do not even guarantee the existence of a stationary action profile in the sense of Definition~\ref{def:stat_action}.
 As a distinct feature of our approach, we will show that sufficient conditions can be established to assess the asymptotic properties of the proposed learning-based algorithm so that, if convergence happens, it can only be towards a stationary action profile, thus also providing certificates for the existence of the latter.